maybebyte/anthesis/openbsd-router.md

 ## Foreword

-It's no secret that consumer routers have security problems (600 CVEs between 1999 and January of 2017, and those were only the disclosed vulnerabilities) as a result of poorly engineered software.
+It's no secret that consumer routers have security problems (600 CVEs between 1999 and 2017, and those were only the disclosed vulnerabilities) as a result of poorly engineered software.
 The paper ["So You Think Your Router Is Safe?"](https://repository.stcloudstate.edu/cgi/viewcontent.cgi?article=1067&context=msia_etds)